imfycc/hexo-themes-yearn/README.md

 ## Development plan

-If only one search results, press enter to skip to the results page.

-add chat tool
+Random change the sidebar images

 ### Demand

+Change the background of the article page title

 every acticle set to meta desc

-In the console to introduce my blog
+webpack config optimization

 images uploaded to the CDN

 about me

-Random change the sidebar images

 write wiki of themes

-Change the background of the article page title

 test themes for others to use

+In the console to introduce my blog

+like acticle

 search style optimization

 The watermark image automatically

 comments use gitment、gittalk 、livere

-webpack config optimization

 article title add the anchor